Last updated on - October 21st, 2018

 One question that may come to your mind is why do we need to create a project to automate the application.
 Let’s understand the need for the project by the reverse engineering approach.
 After that, we will explore how to create a project in Eclipse.

-To have automation testing in place, you need to write an automation code.
-To write an automation code, you need a class in Java world.
-A class can only be created within a package, which is present inside Java project.
+To have automated software testing in place, you need to write an automation code.
+To write an automation code, you need a class in the Java world.
+A class can only be created within a package, which is present inside the Java project.

 You need to create a project in your favorite integrated development environment (IDE) like Eclipse.
 The project provides you a structured way to manage all your code files and resources.

 Let’s understand Java project structure in Eclipse using the image below.